 Even so, evolution’s a thing, right?
 You don’t want to be a smelly cave-person if there are better ways of doing things.
 Shampoo must have been invented for a reason, no?
 Why become a crazy No Pooer, when there are beautiful, gentle, organic hair products you can use?

 You don’t have to go shampoo-free to have a toxin-free hair regime.

 The truth is that I felt compelled to experiment.
 I’m a woman on a mission, after all.
 I want to be free of toxins, but also free of doing things mindlessly, without first checking that they are actually helpful, natural, or needed.

-Once I caught the No Poo bug (oh, no pun intended!), shampoo was only working its way back into my life and routine if it proved itself absolutely necessary.
+Once I caught the No Poo bug (oh, no pun intended), shampoo was only working its way back into my life and routine if it proved itself absolutely necessary.
 To my surprise, my children felt the same way.
-It’s just so liberating to let your body look after itself, the way nature intended.
+It’s liberating to let your body look after itself, the way nature intended.
 So, instead of going organic, or shampooing less frequently, I simply stopped using shampoo.